often better than a master of one."

 From an analysis standpoint it could be argued that being good at everything is a form of specialization.
 While a jack-of-all character might not stand out, they are usually well equipped to handle most situations and most opponents.
 It's their well-rounded nature that makes them so versatile allowing them to deal with almost anything or sub in for anyone at the last second.
 What if the opponent is really strong but not very fast?
 The jack of all can out pace them while being strong enough to do damage.
 What if the opponent is faster?
 Usually the jack-of-all is fast enough to defend against if not avoid their opponent's attacks and deal out more punishment in a war of attrition.

-- Asuma Sarutobi from Naruto is this.
-He has near perfect ninjutsu and taijutsu, as well as near perfect speed and strength.
+- Asuma Sarutobi has near-perfect ninjutsu and taijutsu, as well as near-perfect speed and strength.
 This gives him many options in battle, from Katons that explode by blowing gunpowder ash onto a target, charging his trench knives with Futon, to his long ranged Futon.
 His taijutsu also allows him to last long against stronger opponents such as Kisame or Hidan without being overwhelmed.
 And against weaker ninja, such as Sound Ninja, he can kill nine of them before his cigarette hits the ground.

 - Another is Jiraiya.
 He is the most versatile character in the manga, only being a master of Ninjutsu to give him a wide pool of techniques.
 His taijutsu is near perfect, and so are his strength and speed as well, while his perfect stamina allows him to outlast his opponents.
 Then he becomes a proper Lightning Bruiser when he gets Sage Mode active.
 And that's not even going into his giant Toad allies.